The "Ick" of Artificially Generated Content & Why It Could Be Hurting Your Brand

 Unexpected

-It carries grey areas, lived experience and contradictions - just like humans themselves.
+It carries grey areas, lived experience, and contradictions - just like humans themselves.

 When your customer sees something from you that is artifically generated, get ready for their disappointment or disgust, and their skepiticsm.
 They'll inevitably ask themselves,“if you’ve cut corners here, where else are you doing it?"

+Art should not be artificially manufactured.
 Art should be 100% human-made, heart-made, soul-made.
-Art should not be artificially manufactured.

 The Bigger Risk: Losing Your Voice